brianhyun/stream/README.md

 ## Usage

-1. Start the backend server:
+1. Start the frontend and backend servers:

-cd backend
-npm run dev

-2. Start the frontend development server:

-cd frontend
 npm run start

-3. Open your browser and navigate to `http://localhost:3001` to use the application.
+2. Open your browser and navigate to `http://localhost:PORT` at the PORT specified by the Remix prompt.

+3. Send a text to the Twilio phone number and refresh to view the latest message.

 ## API Keys

-To use the Mapbox API and Yelp Fusion API, you need to obtain API keys from Mapbox and Yelp.
+To use ngrok and the Twilio API, you need to obtain keys from ngrok and Twilio.

-1. Update the `.env` file in the `frontend` directory with your Mapbox API key:

-REACT_APP_MAPBOX_ACCESS_TOKEN=your_mapbox_api_key

-2. Update the `.env` files in the `env` directory of the `backend` directory with your API keys:
+1. Update the `.env` file in the `backend` directory with your API keys:

-YELP_API_KEY=your_yelp_api_key
+TWILIO_REGISTERED_PHONE_NUMBER=your_twilio_registered_phone_number
+TWILIO_ACCOUNT_SID=your_twilio_account_sid
+TWILIO_AUTH_TOKEN=your_twilio_auth_token
+TWILIO_PHONE_NUMBER=your_twilio_phone_number
+NGROK_AUTH_TOKEN=your_ngrok_auth_token
+NGROK_STATIC_DOMAIN=your_ngrok_static_domain

 ## Future Improvements and Development Plans

 ### Current Developments

-- Send message to phone number and store that phone number in the database.
+- Allow multimedia uploads, e.g., images and videos.

 ### Code Refactoring and Technical Enhancements

-- _express-generator-typescript_ is overkill; only a single route is needed for retrieving the restaurant data.
-- Move each section of the page to a separate file and use the context API to manage shared state across the components.
+- Move db, routes, and helper functions to separate directories.

 ### User Interface

--
+- Have the header fixed.
+- The list should not lengthen the page.
+- Have infinite scroll.
+Showing and additional 10 entries whenever the end is reached.

 ### Enhanced Accessibility